GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/03_latency_tuning.md

 ## Firmware Settings

-System firmware such as the BIOS or UEFI, can significantly impact system latency.
+System firmware such as the {{BIOS}} or {{UEFI}}, can significantly impact system latency.
 This impact varies depending on the hardware manufacturer and the quality of the provided firmware.
 Firmware is responsible for initializing and configuring system hardware before the operating system loads.
 If the firmware is not properly configured to provide accurate timing or does not adequately manage interrupts and hardware devices, it can contribute to increased system latency.

 The firmware settings recommended in the LinuxCNC user manual {cite}`linuxcncdoc` that can help reduce latency include the following:

-- Disable APM, ACPI, and other power-saving functions, including all suspension related features and CPU frequency scaling.
+- Disable {{APM}}, {{ACPI}}, and other power-saving functions, including all suspension related features and CPU frequency scaling.
 - Disable CPU "turbo" mode.
 - Disable CPU simultaneous multithreading technology, e.g., Intel's Hyper-Threading technology.
-- Disable or limit System Management Interrupts (SMIs).
+- Disable or limit SMIs (System Management Interrupts).
 - Disable unused hardware.

 ## Linux Settings